Ogedi001/logging_system/README.md

     ```

 4. **Configure Elasticsearch:**
-    - Ensure Elasticsearch is running locally or update the configuration to point to your Elasticsearch instance.
+    - Ensure Elasticsearch is running locally if you want to use local endpoint .
-    - Update the Elasticsearch configuration in the `src/config/elasticsearch.ts` file if necessary.
+    - Ensure Elasticsearch cloud is running if you want to use cloud endpoint

+ **N/B** for more info on installation and set up visit [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.13/setup.html)

 5. **Configure Grafana:**
-    - Ensure Grafana is running locally.
+    - Ensure Grafana is running locally or on cloud
-    - Import the provided Grafana dashboards from the `grafana-dashboards` directory.
+    - Connect to elasticsearch datasource

+ **N/B** for more info on installation and set up visit [Grafana](https://grafana.com/docs/grafana/latest/)

 6. **Run the Application:**
     ```sh